LeonCrashCode/InOrderParser/README.md

 # InOrderParser

 This implementation is based on the [cnn library](https://github.com/clab/cnn-v1) for this software to function.
-The reference paper is "In-Order Transition-based Constituent Parsing System"
+The reference paper is "In-Order Transition-based Constituent Parsing System", which is accepted by Tansactions of ACL.
+The system achieves the state-of-the-art results on the standard benchmark PTB and CTB 5.1 by obtaining 91.8 F1 and 86.1 F1, respectively.
+With sampling and reranking strategy, it achieves 94.2 F1 and 88.0 F1, respectively.
+By converting to dependencies, it achieves 96.2 UAS (95.2 LAS) and 89.4 UAS (88.4 LAS), respectively.
+On single i7 CPU, the speed is 60 sentence per second.

 ## Building
 The boost version is 1.5.4.